 Digital Customer Experience Strategy

 So, without further ado, let’s see exactly what you can do in order to create the best DCX for your customers.
 In other words- let’s talk strategy.

 1. Know your people

-The first step in any business endeavor is getting acquainted to consumers.
+The first step in any business endeavor is getting acquainted with consumers.
 What makes them tick, what they want from you, how they use your products and services and, most importantly, how they want to acquire them.
-Do they spend more time shopping in physical stores or they use their mobile devices to look up offers, compare prices and research brands before even considering to go out there and personally interact with their items of choice?
+Do they spend more time shopping in physical stores or do they use their mobile devices to look up offers, compare prices and research brands before even considering to go out there and personally interact with their items of choice?

 - Use demographics and psychographics to uncover the real motivations behind their online behavior.